Migrating to Neovim Lua config

 Here are some initial things to try:

-• <leader> (by default, ,) and then wait a second.
-You’ll get a menu that pops up, showing you the currently-configured key mappings that follow <leader>.
+• Press <leader> (by default, ,) … and then wait a second.
+You’ll get a menu that pops up at the bottom of the window, showing you the currently-configured key mappings that follow <leader>.
 Hitting a listed key will execute the command.
 Sometimes you’ll see -> +prefix in the menu, which means you can hit that key to see a menu of the things you can type after that.
 If you go too far, use <Backspace> to go back a step.

 In fact, you can hit backspace a few times to get to the base vim commands.
 It can be helpful to look through to see if there’s any you’ve forgotten about!